What’s the Difference Between SOC 2 Type I and Type II?

 What Is SOC 2 Type II?

-SOC 2 Type II examines the performance of controls within an extended duration of time.
+SOC 2 Type II examines the performance of controls over an extended duration of time.
 This phase normally is between three and twelve months.
 It answers a deeper question: Are the controls stable in the long run?

 Key points about SOC 2 Type II: